GreenGhost21/StepMania-Simfile-Visual-Resources/BGScripts/README.md

 # BG Scripts

+Scripts assume that the video sets are in their own respective folders inside the RandomMovies folder.

-Folder hierarchy goes in order of:
+BGScript folder hierarchy goes in order of:
 1. Simfile Category (`Arcade` or `Microsoft Xbox`, as examples)
 2. Simfile Source (The dropdown on ZIv that takes you to the game's simfile group.
 Could also be a folder of user-made simfiles)
 3. Simfile Name